 Your manager needs to know your justifications for attending, plus the costs of travel, lodging, time away from work, and other expenses associated with the event.
 The next time you find an event you’d like to attend, use the tips within this article to get your boss on board with letting you attend.

-3. Can you earn continuing education (CE) credits for attending?
+3. Describe ways you'll earn continuing education credits for attending (if applicable).

-For many employees, seeking continuing education (CE) credits or continuing education units (CEU) is a necessary part of remaining competitive in your field of work.
-Luckily, continuing education and training can be a lot of fun, especially if you can receive them by attending a conference or seminar.
+For many employees, seeking continuing education (CE) credits or continuing education units (CEU) is a necessary part of remaining competitive in their field of work.
+Luckily, continuing education resources and training can be a lot of fun, especially if you can receive them by attending a conference or seminar.

 If the conference you have your eyes on offers CEU credits for attending, make this known to your employer.
 This benefit can greatly improve your chances of getting funding to sign-up for your event.

 Whether your goal is to forge new business relationships or develop your personal career, events are a great place to make interpersonal connections with people in your industry.
 In your letter, highlight that attending the event could help you obtain new clients, source better vendors, gain new perspectives or form successful partnerships with other brands through business networking.

 Conferences are the perfect place to build your professional network, attend networking events and hand out business cards.
 Let your employer know that you intend to share your perspectives and return with new ones, which you can share with the rest of the team once you return.

 Exploring your career interests is important.
 This is how you discover your personal talents and ensure that your skills align with your values and preferences.
 Attending industry-related workshops or conferences can help you gain an understanding of what you enjoy most about your field.

 Your letter should mention that attending this event will expose you to new disciplines and research within your industry.
 This information will improve your professional development and help you reach your career goals.
 While most conferences revolve around a single topic, chances are that you’ll find the perfect opportunity to explore different sub-fields you may not have known about before.